wilaak/radix-router/README.md

 require '/path/to/RadixRouter.php'
 ```

-Requires PHP 8.3 or newer.
+Requires PHP 8.0 or newer.
+(PHP 8.3 for tests)

 ## Usage example